Nebojša Glogovac: Education

-During his education at the Jovan Jovanović Zmaj primary school, he also attended the Jovan Bandur Music school, clarinet department.
+During his education at the Jovan Jovanović Zmaj primary school, Glogovac attended the Jovan Bandur Music school, clarinet department.
 After finishing primary school, he did not have enough qualification points to enter secondary school, so he enrolled in the "Technical School May 23rd" and after half a year he transferred to secondary school.
 He attended the Uroš Predić Gymnasium in Pancevo, and after the third year he decided to study natural sciences.

 After high school he enrolled in psychology studies at the Faculty of Philosophy in Belgrade.
 After two years of studies, he changed his mind and in 1990 he enrolled in acting at the Belgrade Faculty of Dramatic Arts in the class of Professor Vladimir Jevtović.
 Gorica Popović was the assistant at the entrance exam for the university and Glogovac recited the song "Vragolije" by Branko Radićević.
 Nataša Ninković, Nela Mihailović, Daniela Kuzmanović, Danijela Ugrenović, Karolina Cimeša, Vojin Ćetković, Sergej Trifunović and Boris Pingović studied together with Glogovac.

 During his studies, he played the role of school friend of Slobodan Popadić in the series Bolji život (1987).

 While attending high school from 1985 and while studying at the Faculty of Philosophy in Belgrade, Glogovac was a member of the Youth Studio in Pančevo, and remained there until 1990, when he enrolled in the Faculty of Dramatic Arts at the persuasion of Milenko Zablaćanski and soon after he became a member of the Yugoslavian Drama Theater.

 When he was twelve years old he became a member of the Children's Drama Group of the Radio Belgrade studio, with Mika Aleksić, where he stayed for a full six years and played in several plays.
 His first appearance on television came in 1981 when he landed a small role in the television series Priče iz Nepričave.